-The Qualified Project responsible for constructing the Prebuild Infrastructure will only install its own power cable circuit.
-Applicants are, however, required to include thermal ampacity/total power capacity assumptions for the power cables of the other Qualified Projects that will utilize the Prebuild Infrastructure (2 or 3 additional Project circuits).
-Each circuit is required to be electrically independent with limited thermal interference that could reduce the Maximum Power Delivery target.
+The Qualified Project responsible for constructing the Prebuild Infrastructure will only install its own Circuit to support its own Project in the Prebuild Infrastructure.
+Applicants are, however, required to include thermal ampacity/total power capacity assumptions for the other Qualified Projects' respective Circuits that also will utilize and share the Prebuild Infrastructure.
+Each Circuit is required to be electrically independent from all other Circuits in the shared Prebuild Infrastructure, with limited thermal interference from one Circuit to another that could reduce any of these Projects' applicable Maximum Power Delivery target when all Circuits are operating at up to 1,500 MW.

 Applicants are encouraged to exercise professional judgment in order to formulate a "lowest common denominator" approach.
 The Board recognizes that it will be difficult for Board Staff to evaluate all permutations of potential Duct Bank and Cable Vault requirements across an array of potential HVDC technology, voltage, and vendor choices.
-Under "a lowest common denominator approach," Applicants should delineate power cables sizes, types, and ratings which may involve larger diameter cables or, in the alternative, may involve the use of other voltages that can be accommodated in Applicant's proposed Prebuild design.
-For purposes of targeting Maximum Power Delivery, Applicants should consider a target nameplate of 1,400 MW, or, perhaps, a somewhat higher nameplate, with a voltage of 400 kV, or, perhaps, 525 kV, as a technical proxy specification to support flexibility going forward.
-Applicants are free to define relevant scenarios for the assumed future Project circuits under a range of existing or future HVDC technologies.
+Under "a lowest common denominator approach," Applicants should delineate power cables sizes, types, and ratings for their Circuits, which may involve larger diameter cables or, in the alternative, may involve the use of other voltages that can be accommodated in Applicant's proposed Prebuild design.
+For purposes of targeting Maximum Power Delivery, Applicants should consider a target nameplate of up to 1,500 MW for each Circuit, with a voltage of 400 kV, or, perhaps, 525 kV, as a technical proxy specification to support flexibility going forward.
+Applicants are free to define relevant scenarios for the assumed future Project Circuits under a range of existing or future HVDC technologies.
 Applicants should assume the most limiting location of the Prebuild approach, for example, a deep drilling location, if applicable.